-The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) provides administrative support to the Board in the processing of FOI requests.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) provides administrative assistance to the Board in relation to FOI requests.
 If you require further information regarding this decision, please contact the Department's FOI Section at FOI@infrastructure.gov.au.